-The Mars Exploration Program has been launching around 20 years since the first probe Mars Pathfinder done by NASA landed on the Red’s Planet surface.
-For this time another four rovers touched down the Martian ground: Spirit & Opportunity (2004), Phoenix (2008) and Curiosity (2012).
+The Mars Exploration Program has been launching for around 20 years since the first probe Mars Pathfinder done by NASA landed on the Red’s Planet surface.
+For this time another four rovers touched down on the Martian ground: Spirit & Opportunity (2004), Phoenix (2008), and Curiosity (2012).
 All of those missions beamed many photos of the Red Planet environment.
 Among tens of photos available on the main Mars, I selected those, which present the biggest fragments of the Martian sky.

 Everyone saw the sky on Earth.
 Our sky appears blue because air scatters more blue wavelengths than red.
 This is a result of the scattering of sunlight.
 During the day a blue color is perceived by the human eye.
-On the typical sunny day, Earth’s sky blue gradient is the darkest in the zenith and light near the horizon (Pic.
+On a typical sunny day, Earth’s sky blue gradient is the darkest in the zenith and light near the horizon (Pic.
 1).
 This is because the light that comes overhead encounters 1/38 of the air mass that light coming along a horizon path encounters.

 Another thing to consider is the Rayleigh scattering of sunlight in the atmosphere, which causes diffuse sky radiation.
 Diffusing sky radiation refers to the sunlight reaching the Earth’s surface, which previously has been scattered in the atmosphere.
 The sunlit sky is blue because air scatters short-wavelength light more than longer wavelengths.
-The situation is slightly different during the sunrise and sunset, when more longer wavelengths are scattered (pic.
+The situation is slightly different during the sunrise and sunset, when longer wavelengths are scattered (pic.
 2).

 The rovers are able to take pictures using three different primary color filters (RGB) using 14 filters aimed at geological stuff and providing maximum contrast to analyze.
 Each Rover is equipped with a calibration target.
 Everything is to be made all photos as much realistic as possible.
-Moreover, each Rover has a photo calibration before left the Earth.
+Moreover, each Rover has a photo calibration before leaving the Earth.

 The aforementioned graph shows the photo rendering possibilities for the Opportunity rover, which is equipped with 6 photo filters.
 Below you can see the example of pictures done by using different color rendering.

-Unlike Earth Mars has an atmosphere dominated by dust, which produces a bright orange and red sky colour.
+Unlike Earth Mars has an atmosphere dominated by dust, which produces a bright orange and red sky color.
 The redness increases toward the horizon during midday time hours.
-On the contrary, to Earth’s conditions, the Martian sky seems to be the most brighter in the zenith.
+Conversely to Earth’s conditions, the Martian sky seems to be the most brighter in its zenith.
 It may be caused by suspended atmospheric dust.
 Those micron-size dust aerosols cause the bluish glow of the sunset also.
 The Martian dust absorbs blue light more strongly than red.
 We can see it, especially when the Martian sun is low above the horizon.
 A bluish glow surrounding the sun around sunset is created by light scattered at small angles by dust particles.
 The glow with blue ting around the sun appears also during dust storms.
 In general, the blue glow should follow the sun as it traverses the Martian sky from sunrise to sunset.
 However, it will be most intense during sunrise and sunset due to the increased optical path length through the atmosphere.
 Blue light’s intensity dominates dust for scattering angles up to about 28 deg with the greatest dominance of angles up to 10 deg (pic.
 7).
-The dust particles, that dominates the Martian atmosphere are much bigger than aerosols exists in Earth’s atmosphere.
+The dust particles, that dominate the Martian atmosphere are much bigger than aerosols that exist in Earth’s atmosphere.
 The radius of dust particles is close to the wavelength of visible light.
 For these big particles, there is no simple law analog to Raleigh light scattering law.
 Scattering for these particles is sensitive to size, shape, and composition.
-Blue sun and moon may appear on Earth also, but it can be seen very rarely, mainly during the volcanic eruptions, when bigger particles of dust are emitted to the atmosphere.
+Blue sun and moon may appear on Earth also, but it can be seen very rarely, mainly during volcanic eruptions, when bigger particles of dust are emitted to the atmosphere.

-Twilights on Mars lasts for a long time, because of the dust density in the atmosphere, which perfectly scatters the sunlight.
+Twilights on Mars last for a long time, because of the dust density in the atmosphere, which perfectly scatters the sunlight.
 During the low dust level, the observer would be able to see Martian clouds in the sky.
 There are very faint clouds, which look likewise noctilucent clouds seen from the Earth’s surface.
 Those clouds are higher than every cloud on Earth – up to 100 km.
 The clouds are most likely made of carbon dioxide and can be seen reflecting the sunlight against the darkness of the twilight sky, making it more violet (pic.
 10).

-There is a much variation of the Martian sky due to the level of dust influence.
+There is a much variation in the Martian sky due to the level of dust influence.
 There are huge dust thunderstorms, that may cover continent-sized areas, which may last even a month.
-During that weather, the light level drops quickly and sky color turns from butterscotch to reddish, even brown (pic.
+During that weather, the light level drops quickly and the sky color turns from butterscotch to reddish, even brown (pic.
 11).

 Those huge dust storms are caused by winds.
 Aside from winds, generated by the difference of the heating up the surface and especially by trade winds, that exist at low altitudes.
 At higher latitudes, a series of high and low-pressure areas dominate the weather.
 Because Mars is much dryer than Earth, and in consequence dust raised by these winds tends to remain in the atmosphere longer than on Earth as there is no precipitation to wash it out.